ESV-Sweetplum/AFFINE/README.md

 - Select the secondary line placement type.
 This is the second dropdown below the primary line placement dropdown.
 - Adjust settings as desired.
 - Press `Place Lines` or press the `A` key.
+- If the effect does not look correct, adjust the `MS Spacing` setting until it does.
+Ideally, this number should be as low as possible.

 ## Installation: